-Agile gets pitched as a more humane style of management (or lack thereof) because it boosts job satisfaction among developers.
 When teams have the freedom to respond to customer needs in real time in the ways they think best, they see more value in the software they create — and in themselves, Sublett said.

 “I think people forget that when you’re building software, no one has ever done what you’re doing before.
-If it’s been done before, you can buy it off the shelf,” he said.
+If it’s been done before, you can buy it off the shelf,” he added.
 “That’s why it’s art and it’s software at the same time.”